Other JumboLair Elephants

 SAVANNAH (aka Nan) lived briefly at the Miami Metro Zoo in Florida, before being transferred in 1992 to the Pittsburgh Zoo in Pennsylvania.
 She has had 3 babies there, 1 stillborn and 2 of whom are living.
 The zoo has been criticized because it still uses dangerous “free contact” management.
 There have been deaths caused by elephants, and they were investigated in 2014 and 2015 for allowing dogs to herd the elephants.
 Pittsburgh Zoo lost its AZA accreditation in 2015 because they insisted on maintaining free contact with the elephants.

-BREAKING NEWS: In October 2017, it was announced that MUNDI will retire to sanctuary at the new Elephant Refuge North America!
-She has been a lone female elephant at the Mayaguez Zoo in Puerto Rico since she arrived in 1988.
+MUNDI has been a lone female elephant at the Mayaguez Zoo in Puerto Rico since she arrived in 1988.
 Like Nosey, she hasn’t seen other elephants in many years, and her habitat is small and not well kept.
+The zoo has been closed since Hurricane Maria in September, 2017, and there are growing calls from the public to move all the animals to sanctuary.

 MARA’s story is a little different … and much happier than most of the others.
 Captured in 1982, she spent several years at Happy Hollow Zoo in San Jose, California, until her owner threatened to sell her to a circus in Mexico.
 A group of admirers raised $20,000 to buy and fly her to join Nosey and the other elephants at JumboLair.
 Within a year, however, she faced the auction block again, when Jones began selling off his herd.
 Her friends came to her rescue once more, and she was purchased and moved to the Performing Animal Welfare Society’s Galt Sanctuary in 1990 (now PAWS-ARK 2000 Sanctuary, San Andreas, California).